Dear Fifth Estate:

 To Billy Mick and the FE Collective (copy to each):

-I read the short article in the Spring 1985 Fifth Estate about your dispute (see Bits of the World section).
+I read the short article in FE #320, Spring 1985 about your dispute (see Bits of the World section).
 I have some thoughts to share with you on this.

 My libertarian side says I should be pro-choice, that whatever my personal feelings on abortion are, I should not allow myself or anyone else to force others to behave the way I or they aspire to behave.
 On the other hand, my gut feeling is that abortion is wrong, that these are human beings being murdered, and that it should stop.